Last Updated: October 17, 2024

 Complete and file your Articles of Organization with the Oklahoma Secretary of State.
 Once approved, the Oklahoma Articles of Organization makes your LLC official.

 Filing official government documents like this can be intimidating and/or complicated for many people, which is why we’re here.
-With our business formation plans, we handle the filing for you to make sure it’s done correctly the first time.
+With our business formation services, we handle the filing for you to make sure it’s done correctly the first time.
 But, although we can do this for you, we’ll show you how the process works below.

 LLC Articles of Organization Requirements